Beethoven2138/BCL/README.md

 NOTE:
 The program recieves segmentation faults when compiled with -O3.
-This will be fixed by making the linked list volatile.
+This will be fixed by making the linked lists volatile.